How to Become a Pharmacy Technician in Massachusetts

 Write your awesome label here.

-If you’re someone who is detail-oriented, enjoys helping others, and is looking to build a career in the rapidly growing healthcare field, becoming a pharmacy technician might be the perfect path for you.
+If you’re someone who is detail-oriented, enjoys helping others, and is looking to build a career in the healthcare field, becoming a pharmacy technician might be the perfect path for you.
 Pharmacy technicians play a vital role in supporting pharmacists by handling technical tasks like preparing medications, billing insurance, and maintaining inventory.
-This allows pharmacists to focus on clinical responsibilities, such as reviewing drug interactions and counseling patients.
+Their work allows pharmacists to focus on clinical responsibilities, such as reviewing drug interactions and counseling patients.

 In the United States, each state has its own specific requirements for becoming a pharmacy technician.
-In the Commonwealth of Massachusetts, these requirements are established by the Massachusetts Board of Registration in Pharmacy.
-This guide will provide you with the steps you need to take to meet the state’s requirements and start your career as a pharmacy technician in Massachusetts.
+In Massachusetts, these requirements are established by the Massachusetts Board of Registration in Pharmacy.
+This guide will provide you with the steps you need to take to meet the state’s licensing requirements and start your career as a pharmacy technician in Massachusetts.

 Before you can begin working as a pharmacy technician in Massachusetts, you must obtain a license from the Massachusetts Board of Registration in Pharmacy.
 Meeting the licensing requirements involves several steps: